cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes studied her.
 "Correspondence that Edward had already seen?"

-Katherine paled.
+Katherine paled, her breath catching in her throat.
 Her fingers clenched around the letter in her lap—a movement so small I almost missed it.

 "How did you—" She turned the letter over in her hands, her gaze distant.
 The firelight caught the edges of the worn paper, its seal faintly smudged.

-"I read them at night sometimes," she murmured.
+"I read them at night sometimes," she murmured, her voice barely above a whisper.
 "Not for answers—just to remember his words before things changed."

-She hesitated.
+She hesitated, her gaze falling to the letter in her lap.

 "Edward never declared it outright, but he knew.
 Cartwright's attentions were persistent once, though I never encouraged them.
 Edward was not a jealous man, but he distrusted easily.
 I wonder now if his suspicions ran deeper than I realised."

-Her fingers tightened slightly around the letter.
+Her fingers tightened slightly around the letter, the paper crinkling softly.

 "His last letters were different.
 Shorter.
 Cautious.
 As if he feared he was writing for more than my eyes."

 I watched her carefully.
-The grief was real.
-The exhaustion was real.
+The grief was real, etched into her very being.
+The exhaustion was palpable.

 Holmes's gaze softened.
-"Your husband suspected something, Mrs Blackwood.
+"Your husband suspected something, Mrs. Blackwood.
 I mean to find out what."

 She met his gaze, her expression unreadable but firm.